Abatement Project Management

 Why are safe work method statements (SWMS) important?

 To ensure that no people are exposed to asbestos fibres during a removal or the period after a removal (e.g. if some asbestos materials remain).
-More generally, a SWMS is used to identify hazards and effective control measures.
+More generally, a SWMS is used to identify hazards and their effective control measures.